-- A. The DHS standard is that CSS develops all inter-agency agreements upon receipt of authorizations from the funding division requesting such actions. - B. The authorization from the funding division is required to include: - 1.
-Completed Contract Authorization/Input Form, Form DHS-9190; - 2.
-If desired by the funding division, CSS-approved performance based standards and evidence of CSS approval or funding division certification; and - 3.
-If desired by the funding division, any other legal attachments. - C. Upon receipt of the authorization from the funding division, assigned CSS individual(s) shall review the authorization, consult with the service agency, complete the agreement proposal, and review the completed proposal for technical compliance and completeness. - D. The complete inter-agency agreement shall include the following items:

-1. Form DHS-9198, Inter-agency Agreement

-2. Any legal attachments required by the division.
+- A. The DHS standard is that CSS develops all inter-agency agreements upon receipt of authorizations from the funding division requesting such actions. - B. The authorization from the funding division is required to include: - Completed Contract Authorization/Input Form, Form DHS-9190; - 2.
+If desired by the funding division, CSS-approved performance based standards and evidence of CSS approval or funding division certification; and - If desired by the funding division, any other legal attachments. - C. Upon receipt of the authorization from the funding division, assigned CSS individual(s) shall review the authorization, consult with the service agency, complete the agreement proposal, and review the completed proposal for technical compliance and completeness. - D. The complete inter-agency agreement shall include the following items: - 1.
+Form DHS-9198, Inter-agency Agreement - Any legal attachments required by the division. - E. RMU shall process completed agreements through to digital file and distribution.